Periodontics Denver, CO

 Millions of Americans suffer from periodontal disease.
-At Gregg L. Lage DDS, PC, we treat patients throughout the Denver area that are struggling with this condition and provide a variety of treatment solutions to help combat the symptoms and heal the gums.
-If you are concerned that your gums are unhealthy, call (303) 532-8895 to schedule an appointment with Dr. Gregg L. Lage DDS and receive a dental examination.
+At Gregg L Lage DDS, PC, we treat patients throughout the Denver area that are struggling with this condition and provide a variety of treatment solutions to help combat the symptoms and heal the gums.
+If you are concerned that your gums are unhealthy, call (303) 532-8895 to schedule an appointment with Gregg L Lage DDS and receive a dental examination.

 What are the signs of gum disease?

-You may have gum disease if your gums are red and swollen or bleeding.
+You may have gum disease if your gums are red, swollen or bleeding.
 It is natural for this to happen from time to time after eating something that irritates your gums or brushing too aggressively.
-If, however, this happens on a regular basis you probably have some type of gum disease.
+However, if this happens on a regular basis then you may have some type of gum disease.
 Another symptom is bad breath, loose teeth, pain while chewing, sensitive teeth or teeth that appear longer.
-If you live in the 80221 area, we can examine your gums and let you know what the source of your problem is.
+If you live in the Denver area, we can examine your gums and let you know what the source of your problem is.

 The consequences of periodontal disease